calebashleygraham/Calebs-Public-Notes-for-help/README.md

 https://www.jetbrains.com/
 (WARNING THIS IS ONLY 1 YEAR FREE AFTER IT'S £500 FOR ALL SOFTWARE pycharm has a free version and android studio is free)

-this will be updated repo will be getting updated every weekend with new files and notes